-Board Chair, Lori Greenberg, M.Ed, is a Licensed Clinical Addiction Specialist, who has been working in the field of human services for over thirty years.
+Lori Greenberg, M.Ed, is a Licensed Clinical Addiction Specialist, who has been working in the field of human services for over forty years.
 Her interest in people started at the age of 14, when she began spending her Saturdays with children with developmental disabilities.
-Her passion has evolved into supporting people of varying need, including: families and youth at risk; people with HIV/AIDS; persons affected by mental illness, addiction, homelessness and concerns around the environment.
-While living in Vermont she was an avid volunteer/supporter of the local monthly Gallery Walk, the annual Women’s Film Festival, the HEALS Expressive Arts Loss Support Program, the AIDS Project of Southern Vermont and Brattleboro Community Radio.
+Her passion evolved into community support which has included: families and youth; people with HIV/AIDS; persons affected by trauma and concerns around the environment.
+While living in Vermont, Greenberg was an avid volunteer/supporter of the local monthly Gallery Walk, the annual Women’s Film Festival, the HEALS Expressive Arts Loss Support Program, the AIDS Project of Southern Vermont and Brattleboro Community Radio.
 She moved to Asheville in 2010 and founded Aurora Studio & Gallery in May of 2012, where she has spent the last nine years developing its workshops.

 Maribeth Collins – info forthcoming.

 Tracey Turner, writes, “I live with a mental illness.
 I am proud of saying that.
 Proud because I live well and fully and consciously.
 And proud of saying it because there is a power that comes with being able to.
 I am a writer.
 I had a career as a freelance writer for advertising, speeches, videos and such and retired after 32 years.
 I am a writer still.
 I love words and art.